 As you continue looking for work in sports, create a strategy for how you want to share your charity work.
 Use your online presence to spread the word.

 Also, describe what specifically drew you to the charity.
-Show how their mission and values aligned with who you are as a person.
+Show how their mission and values align with who you are as a person.

 To give prospective employers a fuller perspective on your involvement, consider starting a blog.
 Use social media to document your volunteer experience.
 Reflect on the skills you use, what you learn, and explain how your values fuel your passion for getting involved with a particular charity.